As the end of the year approaches, many contractors brace for one of the most stressful times in construction payroll: year-end reporting.

 Union and Fringe Benefit Compliance

-Union contractors face complex year-end tasks because they must reconcile fringe benefit contributions and report to multiple funds
+Union contractors face complex year-end tasks because they must reconcile fringe benefit contributions and report to multiple funds.

 Payroll4Construction automates this process, tracking contributions and generating accurate construction payroll reports for each union trust or fund.